Roasted Brown Butter Honey Garlic Carrots

-Roasted brown butter honey garlic carrots make an excellent side dish.
-Roasted to tender perfection in the most incredible sauce these will become a new favorite!
+Roasted brown butter honey garlic carrots make the perfect side dish.
+Roasted to tender perfection in the most incredible sauce, these will instantly become a new favorite!

 I love these tried and true carrots!
-They are a MUST TRY side dish and go so well with these Green Beans with Bacon, Cauliflower, or Mashed Potatoes.
+They are a MUST TRY side dish along with these green beans with bacon, parmesan roasted cauliflower, and garlic herb mashed potatoes!

 A Reader’s Review